 As you evaluate SSL certificates, consider an Extended Validation (EV) certificate, which displays your company’s full name in the browser bar, giving consumers confidence they aren’t falling prey to phishing attacks, which are still possible with low-cost or free Domain Validated (DV) certificates.

 As the leading provider of TLS/SSL certificates, Comodo CA will help you quickly and easily transition your site to a Certificate Authority (CA) trusted by everyone, including Google.
-We’ve streamlined the certificate re-issuing process with tools like our Comodo CA Certificate Manager (CCM).
+We’ve streamlined the certificate re-issuing process with tools like our Comodo Certificate Manager.